 The biggest, they cheapen the graphic design industry.

-It is well known that design contest industry runs amuck with plagiarism and theft of intellectual property.
-For the buyer it’s a gamble on whether or not what they receive is truly the designers own artwork.
+The design contest industry runs amuck with plagiarism and theft of intellectual property.
+For the buyer, it’s a gamble on whether or not what they receive is the designers own artwork.

 Some think design competitions are the best thing to ever happen to graphic design.

 I have an acquaintance who thinks such contests are just great.
 One day with much enthusiasm, she said to me, “Doesn’t it sound fun?
 Doesn’t it sound great?
-Can’t you just imagine having anywhere from 30 to 60 logos to decide from?
+Can’t you just imagine having anywhere from 30 to 60 logos to choose from?
 The best part is it only costs $299.
-Actually, I found a place where I can get a new logo starting at $49.00”
+Actually, I found a place where I can get a new logo starting at $49.00.”

-We battled back and forth on the pros and cons for a while, but in the end with her “fiddly dee” attitude she decided to go with the competition website.
-We ran into one another a couple of weeks later and she couldn’t wait to show me her new logo.
+We battled back and forth on the pros and cons for a while, but in the end, with her “fiddly dee” attitude she decided to go to the competition website.
+We ran into one another a couple of weeks later, and she couldn’t wait to show me her new logo.
 “Well, what do you think?
 I think it looks very professional.”

-Her come back, “They never know, how are they ever going to find little old me.”
+Her response, “They’ll never know.
+How are they ever going to find little old me?”

 She could not have been more wrong with that statement.
-It’s been well known and for years’ major companies have employees who doing nothing more than look for copyright violations all day long.
+It’s been well known for years’ major companies employee people who do nothing more all day than look for copyright violations on the internet.
 Her new logo design was outright plagiarism.
 Figuring I was never going to win this battle with her, I wish her good luck with her new venture.

 What everyone needs to remember is, if you design, sell and or purchase something that is later to deemed to be plagiarized and or the theft of someone’s intellectual property you will be sued.
 The only outcome for both the designer and buyer will be how much the lawsuit is settled for.
 In other words, that $49.00 design could end up costing you both tens of thousands of dollars.